 The End of the Flight

 While the throwstick is an excellent hunting tool, it is a poor weapon for modern warfare, surpassed only marginally by the spear thrower.
 When the Aboriginal peoples with the advanced flight technology of their throwsticks encountered the imperially supplied Europeans with the advanced explosives technology of their firearms, eventually a bloody conflict took place.
-This eventually led to the tragic loss of many lives, the dissolution of the ancient Aboriginal cultures and ways of life, and the loss of much of the ancient bushcraft knowledge which had been passed down through the generations.
-Advanced knowledge of kylie making and tuning was largely lost in the process.
-It's worth noting that when the Europeans first contacted the indigeneous Australians, they did not themselves have the depth of knowledge of flight technology that the indigeneous peoples had.
+This eventually led to the tragic loss of many lives, the dissolution of the ancient Aboriginal cultures and ways of life, the transfer of their lands into colonial hands, and the loss of much of the ancient bushcraft knowledge which had been passed down through the generations.
+Advanced knowledge of throwstick making and tuning was largely lost in the process.
+It's worth noting that when the Europeans first contacted the indigenous Australians, they did not themselves have the depth of knowledge of flight technology that the indigenous peoples had.
 Yet the outback of Australia is extremely deep and remote, and fresh contact with central desert Aboriginal peoples continued into the mid 20th century when sometimes the first contact would be via a helicopter (which ironically was an invention which was originally inspired by the throwsticks and boomerangs of the Aboriginal peoples themselves.)

 The loss of the ancient Aboriginal cultures is a sad and tragic part of history which has occurred in nearly all the indigenous cultures around the world at one time or another, with only a very few indigenous peoples now remaining untouched in the world.
 It is clear to those who have reverently studied the artifacts left behind by any of these cultures that they had a profound, pragmatic genius.
-Whether the sling braiding of Peru or the kylie carving in Australia, "primitive" cultures were far more advanced in specialized technology than we often realize they were.
-If the Aboriginal cultures never developed other technology to the advanced level exhibited in their highly refined flying wings, both kylies and boomerangs, it was probably because they really didn't need anything else to maintain the balance they had long maintained as stewards of their environment.
-It is a balance which modern man often longs to return to and perhaps he must if he is to remain on this planet at all.
+Whether the sling braiding of Peru or the kylie carving in Australia, "primitive" cultures were far more advanced in specialized technology than modern people tend to realize they were.
+If the Aboriginal cultures never developed other technology to the advanced level exhibited in their highly refined flying wings, it was probably because they really didn't need anything else to maintain the balance they had long maintained as stewards of their environment.
+It is a balance which modern man often longs to return to and which he must if he is to remain on this planet into the future.

 To complicate things further, the Aboriginal craftsmen were working with natural, hardwood elbows and stone tools....
 Every tree branch was unique and required different tuning adjustments for it to perform well.
 Learning to make kylies using stable, modern materials and tools is highly difficult at best.
 What the Aboriginal craftsmen created from scratch with only stone tools is truly amazing.
 They exhibited great skill with their primitive tools and shaped their sticks into finely tuned, long range hunting missiles.
 Their perfecting of this art form can only be explained by the profound, observational intelligence of their cultures, and a great dependency placed on their unique tool.
 For these ancient craftsmen, making throwsticks was simply a way of living.